 Metabolism is boosted primarily from muscles.
 Most of us lost most of our muscle mass over the years after our twenties.
 By the time we got to our 40s and hormones changed plus the lack of muscle mass, the extra weight was easy to pack on.

-Fit Found Me Weight Loss Challenges and Community to Help Women Over 40 Lose Weight
+Fit Found Me Weight Loss Challenges and Health Transformation Program

 Start today.
 Start where you are and just do the best you can every day.
 It’s a slow process to change many years of poor health habits, but that’s what makes them last.
 Change what you can, when you can.

-It took me almost a year before I could give up the sugar treats regularly.
-Maybe for you it’s the soda.
-Do everything you can to transition to healthy as soon as you can, but do it when you are really committed for long term results.
+It took me almost a year before I could give up the sugary treats I was eating regularly.
+Maybe for you, it’s the soda.
+Do everything you can to transition to healthy as soon as you can, but do it step by step with a program that can help you transition without the shame and guilt.

-What has been the toughest part of menopause and weight loss for you?
+What has been the hardest part of menopause or perimenopause for you?